TiaZHOU/traval_plus/README.md

 ## Core function 2: Discussion forum
 A discussion forum that allows users to discuss travel tips and experiences.
 This will allow first-time travellers to receive personal advice from experienced travellers.

-Link to forum comments: https://info30005travelplus.herokuapp.com/forum/comment
+Link to forum comments: https://info30005travelplus.herokuapp.com/forum

-Link to forum posts: https://info30005travelplus.herokuapp.com/forum/post

 #### Features
 - See all comments and posts